manuelrojas19/manuelrojas19/README.md

 ## About Me

-I'm a Software Developer at Capital One, specializing in backend development with Java.
+I'm a Software Developer, specializing in backend development with Java.
 I'm passionate about cloud computing and love exploring new technologies and programming languages.

 ## What You'll Find Here